 The Michigan Dram shop law requires that an investigation begin as soon as possible after the accident.
 It also requires that the bar or restaurant in question be notified in writing about the claim within a very short time period.
 The failure to give this timely notice can destroy your claim.

-Our drunk driving accident lawyers hire private investigators to interview witnesses and other bar patrons to prove that the establishment served alcohol to an intoxicated motorist shortly before the accident.
-A delay in beginning this investigation may result in difficulty tracking down these witnesses later, or may mean that the time limit for naming the bar expires.
-Therefore, a person injured because of a drunk driver should call an attorney immediately to begin working on the case.
+Our drunk driving accident lawyers hire private investigators to interview witnesses and other bar patrons to prove that the establishment served alcohol to the intoxicated motorist shortly before the accident.
+Any delay in beginning your investigation may result in difficulty tracking down these witnesses at a later time so you should call an attorney immediately to begin working on the case.
 This also applies to families seeking compensation for the wrongful death of a loved one in a fatal drunk driving accident.

-FREE Michigan Drunk Driver Accident Book
+Free Michigan Drunk Driver Accident Book

 Statute of Limitations in Michigan Drunk Driver Accident Cases

 There are strict time limitations for filing drunk driving accident claims and No-Fault Insurance claims in Michigan.
 If you miss a deadline, your claim will be lost forever.
 To avoid this severe consequence, you should contact the Michigan drunk driver accident attorneys at Buckfire & Buckfire, P.C. immediately.

 Our legal team includes the most successful drunk driving accident attorneys in Michigan.
 Buckfire & Buckfire, P.C. and our lawyers have won the top awards in the legal profession, including:

 - U.S. News & World Report Best Law Firms

 - "Best Michigan Personal Injury Attorney" by American Lawyer Academy